PedroMiguelTorresCarneiro/IC/project1/partII/README.md

 ```

 ## **Waveforms**
-The waveform of an audio file represents how the different amplitude values along the length of the file.
+The waveform of an audio file represents how the different amplitude values change along the length of the file.
 We must be carefull however, in the samples array half the samples belong to the right channel and the other half belong to the left channel (for stereo audio), so we must skip every other sample.
 ```md
     for (std::size_t i = 0; i < sampleCount; i += channelCount)
 ```